DanSimonson/reminder-list/README.md

-# This Honey Do Reminder Applicaton uses redux for state management. and was created as an example for Dan Simonson's blog post at ....
+# `This Honey Do Reminder Applicaton uses redux for state management. and was created as an example for Dan Simonson's blog post at ....`

+## Learn More

+You can learn more in the [Redux documentation](https://redux.js.org/).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ## Available Scripts